ChicagoBoss/cb_admin/README.md

 Installation as a standalone server
 -----------------------------------

 This isn't very useful, but it's easy.
-Just type:
+First make sure ChicagoBoss is built in the parent directory; otherwise modify start.sh and start-dev.sh to point to the ChicagoBoss ebin/ directory on your machine.

+Then:

     make
     ./start.sh